About the 2010 ADA Standards for Accessible Design

 Look here for information about accessible parking spaces and passenger loading zones.
 Chapter 5 also talks about stairways and handrails.

 This chapter has design and usability requirements for plumbing fixtures like water fountains, toilets, sinks, bathtubs, and showers.
 It also has specifications for saunas and steam rooms.
 Plus, it addresses washing machines and dryers.

 This chapter focuses on items in a building or site that communicate information or alerts.
 It has requirements for making this information detectable by people with sensory-related disabilities.
 It covers fire alarm systems, signs, telephones, detectable warnings, assistive listening systems, ATMs, and two-way communication systems.

 Read this chapter for information about many types of rooms and areas.
 It covers assembly areas, such as auditoriums.
 It has details on locker rooms and kitchens.
 It also discusses medical care and long-term care facilities, transient-lodging guest rooms, holding and housing cells, and courtrooms.
 And, it talks about residential dwelling units.
 It ends with information about transportation-related facilities, such as bus shelters and rail platforms.

 Chapter 9 has requirements for built-in items, such as surfaces for eating and working, as well as benches.
 You’ll also find details for checkout aisles and for sales and service counters, plus information about food service lines.

 The 2010 ADA Standards for Accessible Design provides requirements for many different types of organizations and businesses.
 These requirements help people to comply with the ADA to make sure that their facilities are accessible to people with disabilities.
-Of course, always consult state and local building code requirements to make sure that a facility complies with state/local requirements that require accessibility as well.
+Of course, you should always consult state and local building code requirements to make sure a facility complies with state/local requirements that require accessibility as well.

-The 2010 standards include many specific details.
+The 2010 Standards include many specific details.
 While thinking about those details, it’s helpful to remember that the big-picture goal is to ensure accessibility for all.